callstack/react-theme-provider/README.md

 This is more advanced replacement to classic importing `ThemeProvider` and `withTheme` directly from the library.
 Thanks to it you can create your own ThemeProvider with any default theme.

 Returns instance of `ThemeProvider` component and `withTheme` HOC.
 You can use this factory to create a singleton with your instances of `ThemeProvider` and `withTheme`.

->**Note:** `ThemeProvider` and `withTheme` generated by `createTheming` always will use different context so make sure you are using matching `withTheme`!
+> **Note:** `ThemeProvider` and `withTheme` generated by `createTheming` always will use different context so make sure you are using matching `withTheme`!
-If you acidentially import `withTheme` from `@callstack/react-theme-provider` instead of your theming instance it won't work.
+> If you acidentially import `withTheme` from `@callstack/react-theme-provider` instead of your theming instance it won't work.

 ### Arguments

 - `defaultTheme` - default theme object

 ### Benefits

 - Possibility to define `flow` types for your theme
 - Possibility to pass default theme
 - You can use multiple `ThemeProvider`s in your app without any conflicts.

-### Example of usage
+### Usage

 ```js
 // theming.js
 import { createTheming } from '@callstack/react-theme-provider';